jonathanhogg/flitter/README.md

-The engine that runs the language is capable of: 2D drawing with Skia; running OpenGL shaders as image generators/filters; rendering videos; rendering basic 3D scenes in OpenGL with a few simple primitives, mesh model loading, ambient, directional and point light sources, and simple Phong/Gouraud shading; driving a LaserCube plugged in over USB (other lasers probably easy to support); driving DMX lighting via a USB DMX interface (currently via an Entec/-compatible interface or my own crazy hand-built interfaces).
+The engine that runs the language is capable of: 2D drawing with Skia; running OpenGL shaders as image generators/filters; rendering videos; rendering basic 3D scenes in OpenGL with a few simple primitives, mesh model loading, ambient, directional and point light sources with basic Phong lighting/shading; driving a LaserCube plugged in over USB (other lasers probably easy to support); driving DMX lighting via a USB DMX interface (currently via an Entec/-compatible interface or my own crazy hand-built interfaces).